Priceline.com: Theresa Caputo

 In June 2012, Theresa Caputo, star of the television show Long Island Medium, appeared in a commercial for Priceline.com, in which she portrayed herself "connecting" with the late Priceline Negotiator character previously played by William Shatner.
 However, this commercial has sparked controversy, since the commercial appears to make light of the Native American belief of smudging.

 JREF President DJ Grothe released an open letter calling out Priceline.com for endorsing Caputo, stating, "It is difficult to watch the show and not feel heartbroken for those who are desperate to hear from the departed... and even more so if they are being manipulated by a charlatan."
 Grothe urges Priceline.com to "invite... your new representative" to take the James Randi One Million Dollar Paranormal Challenge and prove her credentials.

 Kaley Cuoco

 In January 2013, Kaley Cuoco from the sitcom The Big Bang Theory joined William Shatner as his fictitious daughter in Priceline.com commercials.

 Criticisms

 Priceline does not include resort fee amounts in the bidding.
 Therefore, it's possible to win a bid for a hotel and then be forced to pay mandatory resort fees (for example, often $25 per night for resort hotels in Las Vegas).
 Priceline continues this practice despite a 2012 warning to the industry from the Federal Trade Commission (FTC).
 The FTC continues to state the following regarding how hotels and third parties should disclose such fees:

-Priceline is one of the companies accused of using the services of Wiki-PR, a public relations firm specialized in editing of Wikipedia that has been accused of subverting Wikipedia content for business interest.
+Priceline was one of the companies accused in 2013 of using the services of Wiki-PR, a public relations firm specialized in editing of Wikipedia that has been accused of subverting Wikipedia content for business interest.